 This article series began with examining what robotic process automation (RPA) is.
 It then made the case for why you should implement RPA in your organization.
 Following that was an examination of when to use RPA.
-Most recently, we covered how to implement RPA.
+Most recently, we covered how to scale RPA.
 This final article examines where RPA is headed.

 The most powerful trend in RPA is its connection with artificial intelligence (AI) to vastly expand the universe of automation possibilities.
 As you might have gathered from previous articles, RPA is a powerful tool that is limited in scope.
 It excels at handling rules-based, simple, repetitive processes.
 However, RPA is less helpful in processes requiring judgment or cognition.